Office of Student Conduct/

 (See the complete code online or download a pdf of the Code here)

 Associate Dean for Counseling & Student Conduct.
 Administrators adjudicate

 complaints against Highline students when the

-- Behavioral Assessment Team (BAT): creates action plans for individuals who display disturbing or potentially threatening behavior and offers suggestions on how to manage the behavior or student crisis.
-Any campus community member may refer an individual to the BAT.
-BAT includes members from Student Conduct, Counselling Center, Public Safety, and faculty representatives.
-(For more information, see the BAT website.)
+- Student Assessment & Information Team (SAIT): creates action plans for individuals who display disturbing or potentially threatening behavior and offers suggestions on how to manage the behavior or student crisis.
+Any campus community member may refer an individual to SAIT.
+SAIT includes members from Student Conduct, Counselling Center, Public Safety, and faculty representatives.
+(For more information, see the SAIT website.)

 - FERPA - Students at Highline College have certain rights regarding their educational records

 View a flowchart of the Student Conduct Process here.